 - The person is unable to stop engaging in the behavior despite these consequences.

-- The person might not experience tangible consequences but he/she is consumed with the thoughts and the compulsion takes away from daily life and affects their mental state.
+- Person might not experience tangible consequences.
+But he/she is consumed with the thoughts.
+The compulsion takes away from daily life and affects their mental state.
 Depression and anxiety are the main co-occurrent diagnosis.